What is Fixed Interest Rate?

 The distinct benefit of fixed rates is the predictability in the pricing of the debt, as the borrower does not need to be concerned about changing market conditions that may impact the interest due.

-The fact that the interest rate is fixed mitigates any risk that the borrower’s interest expense payments could increase substantially.
+The fact that the interest rate pricing structure is fixed mitigates any risk that the borrower’s interest expense payments could increase substantially.